zhiweio/StreamXfer/README.md

 You can also use the following options:

 * `-F, --format`: The data format (CSV, TSV, or JSON).
-* `--compress-type`: The compression type (LZOP or GZIP).
+* `-C, --compress-type`: The compression type (LZOP or GZIP).

-For more information on the options, run stx --help.
+For more detailed options, run:

 ```shell
 $ stx --help